 I’ve previously explained some advantages of using personalized videos in sales outreach emails.
 Now, I’m going to go more in-depth about how to leverage videos beyond initial sales emails.

-Before we get into the nitty-gritty details, we first have to ensure we’re all on the same page about the sales videos we’re talking about.
+Before we get into the nitty-gritty details, we first have to ensure we’re all on the same page about the types of sales videos we’re talking about.

 The term “sales videos” can be too broad and too general.
 We'll discuss videos sent from a salesperson to their prospect, or new client, to create a connection, simplify complex information, and build rapport.